Judicial Affairs - Dean of Students' Office

-The Office of Judicial Affairs is housed within the Office of Student Life, which is located on the second floor of the Beckes Student Union in room 201.
-The Associate Dean of Students is responsible for the systematic and orderly process of reviewing and addressing violations of the University's Standards of Student Behavior.
-View the VU Standards of Student Behavior.
+The Office of Judicial Affairs is housed within the Dean of Students Office, which is located on the second floor of Beckes Student Union, room 222A.
+The Dean of Students is responsible for the systematic and orderly process of reviewing and addressing violations of the University's Student Code of Conduct.
+View the VU Student Code of Conduct.

 Student Grievance Policy

 If students have grievances involving University professors or staff members, they are to process such grievances through the University administrative structure.
 The student should first discuss any grievance thoroughly with the professor or staff member.
 If the grievance is not resolved, the student should discuss such with the faculty or staff member's immediate supervisor.
 Any unresolved grievances can be processed through the administrative structure to the President, if necessary.

 The resolution of student grievances will be transmitted to the student and through the administrative structure to all involved parties.

 - The student should meet with and discuss the matter thoroughly with the professor or staff member attempting to reach resolution immediately, but no later than 30 calendar days after the incident(s) has occurred.

 - If resolution is not achieved and the student wishes to pursue his/her grievance, the grievance must be filed in written form with the direct supervisor of the faculty or staff member.
 The grievance must be filed within one week after the meeting with the faculty or staff member, subject to the availability of the parties involved.

 - The supervisor receiving the grievance will do the following within three weeks: